 • Counting the Omer: A daily count for seven weeks

 These dates are not random.
 They reflect ancient rhythms, agricultural cycles, and historical moments.
-Time in Judaism is a mix of memory and the moon.
+Time in Judaism is a mix of memory and the moon, a pattern you can visualize much like a time zone map connecting places and meaning.

 Christian Time and the Liturgical Calendar

 Christianity inherited timekeeping traditions from Judaism but developed its own layered system.
 The Gregorian calendar, now used globally, was refined under Pope Gregory XIII in 1582.
-It adjusted leap years and reset Easter’s drift.
+It adjusted leap years and reset Easter’s drift, a reform that still anchors international timekeeping systems today.

 The Christian year follows a cycle of seasons and feasts, often called the liturgical calendar.
 It organizes time through themes of birth, death, and renewal: